 1. Simultaneous Interpreting

-A simultaneous interpreter listens to the speaker and translates what is said directly afterwards.
+A simultaneous interpreter listens to the speaker and translates what is said directly afterward.
 This sort of interpreting takes place at key meetings like the European Union Parliament.
 We see it happening over and over again when watching a replay.
 The interpreter sits inside a soundproofed booth and listens to the speaker through the use of headphones.
-S/he then translates what is being said into a microphone which transmits the translation through radio waves and those who want to listen to use headsets.
+S/he then translates what is being said into a microphone which transmits the translation through radio waves and those who want to listen use headsets.

 2. Consecutive Interpreting